IRQ42/pgen/README.md

   `run make debug`  for debug build

   `run make install` install to /usr/local/bin.
 You will need to run as effective root to install.
-                    install directory can be easily changed by editing Makefile
+                    install directory can be easily changed by editing Makefile.

 Please invoke the help option via pgen -h for usage, or view info.c to see a list of available capabilities.